JamWare/space-x-dashboard/app/ADR/ai-usage.md

 ## Context

 I spent too much time on online tutorials to learn next.js.
 I started the project in itself a bit too late.
-The school is giving us a lot of work lately.

 ## Decision